 - XBRL for Dummies: Learn about XBRL using this resource which has summarized the best and most relevant information for business people.
 The book also helps technical people understand what business users are trying to achieve with XBRL.
 See the books landing page here.

-The following are several different sources for understanding what XBRL is.
+The following are several different sources for understanding digital financial reporting is and how XBRL enables it.

 How XBRL Works.This is a 6 minute video which shows you how XBRL works.

 XBRL for Dummies.
 Chapter 1 of this book (about 25 pages) provides a comprehensive explanation of what XBRL is.
-The rest of the chapters in the book drill into additional deails.
+The rest of the chapters in the book drill into additional details.

 Differentiating Important Terminology.
 If you don't know the difference between syntax and semantics or you don't understand the difference between unstructured and structured information it can be challenging to understand XBRL.
 This resource helps you understand important terminology.

-XBRL will highly likely be in your future.
-You can get started learning XBRL right now.
-The following steps will set you on course to learning about XBRL:
+XBRL-based digital financial reporting will highly likely be in your future.
+You can get started learning right now.
+The following steps will get you started down the right path:

 Read XBRL for Dummies.
 Chapter 1 is a must, it provides in about 20 pages a comprehensive explanation of XBRL.
 Chapter 4 provides an XBRL Primer.
 There is a lot there for both business readers and technical readers.

 - Follow this blog.
+While the resource Digital Financial Reporting is updated periodically, between updates this blog will fill in gaps.
 This blog is a source for the most current information, ideas, understanding issues, working around problems, etc.